A Guest Blog by Shauna Letellier

 – Shauna Letellier

 Shauna Letellier is the author of Remarkable Hope: When Jesus Revived Hope in Disappointed People.
 Drawing upon her degree in Biblical Studies, she weaves strands of history, theology, and fictional detail into a fresh retelling of familiar Bible stories in her books and on her blog.
-With her husband Kurt, she has the wild and hilarious privilege of raising three boys along the banks of the Missouri River where they fish, swim, and rush off to ball games.
-You can also connect with Shauna on Facebook, Instagram, and Twitter.
+You can connect with Shauna on Facebook, Instagram, and Twitter.